mdawaffe/Congregate/README.md

 -----------

 Congregate makes some assumptions about your knowledge and experience.
-It assumes you are:
+It assumes you:
-* Comfortable on the command line,
+* Are comfortable on the command line,
 * Have PHP installed on your machine or server, and
 * For a server setup (as opposed to a local setep), know how to configure a web server.